stefano-pogliani/opentracingrust/Readme.md

 ### Feature completeness
 The library is almost feature-complete with OpenTracing v1.1

-Feature completeness with OpenTracing 1.1 is expected in version 0.3.0 of OpenTracingRust.

 ### Stability
 Most features are just out the door and not extensively tested in production environments.